-During the Aesir-Vanir war, he was beheaded and left to rot in the wilderness, but just by luck, or maybe with intention, the god Odin found his body.
+After the Aesir-Vanir war, he was beheaded by the Vanir and his body was left to rot in the wilderness, his head was sent to the god Odin.

 Odin attempted to preserve the head by embalming it with special herbs while chanting magical songs (Old Norse: Seiðrhljóð), but he did not attach the head to the decaying body.
 He succeeded, and the life force of Mimir drew back into his decapitated head which Odin was still holding in his hands.